carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 > an SSH connection.
 If you can connect via SSH over the normal port, you will be able to transfer
 > files.
 {: .callout}

-> ## Transferring files
->
-> Using one of the above methods, try transferring files to and from the cluster.
-Which method do
-> you like the best?
-{: .challenge}

 {% include links.md %}